Generation Alpha: Date and age range definitions

-There is no consensus yet on the birth years of Generation Alpha.
-McCrindle, who coined the term, uses 2010–2024 and some other sources have followed suit, or 2011–2024.
-Some others have used shorter ranges, such as 2011–2021 or 2013–2021.
-However other sources, while they have not specified a range for Generation Alpha, have specified end years for Generation Z of 2012 or 2013, which suggests a later date range instead of McCrindle's definition of 2010–2024 for Generation Alpha.
+There is no consensus yet on the birth years for Generation Alpha.
+McCrindle Research uses 2010–2024 with some news outlets citing them, while others using shorter ranges, such as 2011–2021 or 2013–2021.
+However other sources, while they have not specified a range for Generation Alpha, have specified end years for Generation Z of 2012 or 2013, which implies the generation would start in 2013 or 2014 and suggests a later date range instead of McCrindle's for Generation Alpha.
 For example, psychologist Jean Twenge defines Generation Alpha as those born from 2013 to 2029.
+The Annie E. Casey Foundation defines Generation Alpha as those born from 2013 to 2025.
+The Cambridge Dictionary, which added Gen Alpha to its corpus in 2025, defines this cohort generally as people born during the 2010s and 2020s.

-Despite the defined boundary between Generation Z and Generation Alpha not being universally agreed upon, individuals born in the cusp years between the two demographic cohort are sometimes assorted into a "micro-generation" known as Zalphas.
+Despite the defined boundary between Generation Z and Generation Alpha not being universally agreed upon, individuals born in the cusp years between the two demographic cohorts are sometimes assorted into a "micro-generation" known as Zalphas.